Sunday, December 24, 2006

 Jalepano Pimento Cheese Sandwich (Tradition with a twist!
 Grated cheddar, jack cheese, jalapeños, pimentos, mayo, lettuce & tomato served on whole grain bread)

-had a cup of delicious soup -
+and we each had a cup of delicious soup -

 Spinach & Wild Rice!